SONNY-SONNIX/Seville_Capstone_Sentiment_Analyzer_App/FastAPI_readme.md

 #### Copy code

-*docker build -t sepsis-prediction-app*
+*docker build -t sentiment-movie-review-fastapi-2*

 Run the Docker Container: Once the image is built, run the Docker container using the following command:

 #### Copy code

-*docker run -p 7860:7860 sepsis-prediction-app*
+*docker run -p 7860:7860 sentiment-movie-review-fastapi-2*

 ### Project Setup

 It's important to note, we'll need to create a directory structure for our project:

-sepsis_prediction_app/
+sentiment-movie-review-fastapi-2/

 ├── Dockerfile

 ├── main.py

-├── XGB.joblib

 ├── requirements.txt

 #### Access the App:

-Open your web browser and navigate to http://localhost:7860 or https://sonny4sonnix-sepsis-prediction-app-using-fastapi-1.hf.space/docs.
+Open your web browser and navigate to https://[](localhost:7860) or https://[](https://gyesibiney-sentiment-movie-review-fastapi-2.hf.space/docs).

 You'll be greeted with a welcome message!